Japan in Spring: How to Enjoy Cherry Blossoms, Festivals and More - Japanspecialist

 Best Spots to See Sakura Blossoms in Japan

-The cherry blossom season is a major event in Japan and is celebrated all over the country.
-Some of the most popular spots to witness the sakura blossoms are Tokyo's Ueno Park, Kyoto's Philosopher's Path, and Osaka's Japan Mint Bureau.
-But if you're looking for a more off-the-beaten-path experience, we recommend visiting Mount Yoshino in Nara, where you can find over 30,000 cherry trees on the mountain slopes.
+The sakura season is a major event in Japan and is celebrated all over the country.
+Some of the most popular spots to witness the sakura blossoms are Tokyo’s Ueno Park, Kyoto’s Philosopher’s Path, and Osaka’s Japan Mint Bureau.
+But if you’re looking for a more off-the-beaten-path experience, we recommend visiting Mount Yoshino in Nara, where you can find over 30,000 cherry trees on the mountain slopes.
 Another great spot to explore is Kakunodate, a picturesque samurai town in Akita prefecture, with its stunning cherry tree-lined streets.

 Temperatures in Spring and What to Wear

-Spring temperatures in Japan can range from cool to mild, making it an ideal season to explore the country.
-Daytime temperatures range from 15°C to 20°C, so you'll need a light jacket or a sweater for outdoor activities.
+Spring weather in Japan can range from cool to mild, making it an ideal season to explore the country.
+Daytime temperatures range from 15°C to 20°C, so you’ll need a light jacket or a sweater for outdoor activities.

 During night-time, the temperature drops to around 10°C, so make sure to pack a warm coat if you plan to go out in the evening.
 The weather is still unpredictable in spring, so make sure to check the weather forecast beforehand.